phpconsole/phpconsole/README.md

 4. Execute `composer update` to pull the package into your project

-5. Put `use phpconsole\p` at the top of the file where you intend to use phpconsole
+5. Put `use Phpconsole\P as p;` at the top of the file where you intend to use phpconsole

 Package details: https://packagist.org/packages/phpconsole/phpconsole